marcov64/Lsd/Readme.txt

  tccutil reset AppleEvents

 Authorized programs can be checked at System Preferences > Security & Privacy > Privacy > Automation.

+ARM64, ROSETTA AND COMPILATION ERRORS:

+Newer mac hardware is based on ARM64 hardware, which is not the default LSD hardware platform (X86_64).
+If not already installed, macOS may ask you to install Rosetta, an Apple translation app, to allow running X86_64 code in newer macs.
+Without Rosetta, LMM will not run.
+You can also intall Rosetta using the Terminal and the commad:

+ softwareupdate –install-rosetta

+When your models compile, LSD should automatically produce ARM64 code in newer machines.
+However, LSD precompiled libraries have X86_64 code, and you may get compilation errors because of this.
+The simple solution is to avoid using precompiled libraries, by adding (or changing to) the line "PRECOMPILED=false", without the quotes, to the system compilation options (menu Model in LMM).

+Alternatively, LSD precompiled libraries can be recompiled.
+Open Terminal, navigate to LSD folder (e.g., "cd ~/LSD") and use the command:

+ make lsd

+If there any errors, the line "PRECOMPILED=true" can be reinstated in the LSD system compilation options.
+This speeds up model compilation, but not the model execution.

 ******************************************